Best Practice / Service Development Abstracts

 All abstracts will be subject to peer review.
 Authors of all abstracts accepted for the conference will be invited to prepare a poster for display throughout the conference in the poster lounge and virtual conference dashboard and also invited to submit a 4-5 minute video to accompany the work.

 Corresponding authors will be notified by 31st July if their abstract has been accepted and will be offered one discounted registration, provided they register by 4th September.

 Publication of abstracts

-All abstracts accepted for the conference will be published on the PCRS website and conference app and all abstracts that have not been published elsewhere will be published in the PCRS membership publication Primary Care Respiratory Update.
+All abstracts accepted for the conference will be published on the PCRS website - unless you specifically tell us that your research findings are embargoed and should not be published online.

 - The ‘best designed and presented’ service development / best practice poster, judged on impact and clarity of poster, by the conference organising committee.

-- The most patient-centred poster as judged by the PCRS lay patient and carer reference group.
+- The most patient-centred poster as judged by the PCRS Patient Reference Group.

 Alternately, you can submit a Scientific Research Abstract.
 If you are not sure which category your abstract falls into contact email@example.com.

 The UK's leading respiratory conference for clinicians working primary, community and integrated care comes to Telford in September.